dji-sdk/Onboard-SDK/sample/STM32/README.md

 *Attention:The input of HORI_POS is a position offset instead of an actual position.
 This design aims to take both GPS flight and vision-based flight into consideration.
 If the developer wants to use GPS navigation, the GPS information sent by the UAV can be used to calculate position offset.
-While in vision-based flight application, developers should have their own positioning device (along with Gudiance or GPS to provide velocity measurement) to do position control.
-For example, xuhao1 SDK package implements a GPS-based position control where target position can be passed as GPS coordinate.*
+While in vision-based flight application, developers should have their own positioning device (along with Gudiance or GPS to provide velocity measurement) to do position control.*

 ###Movement control mode